insertish/debian-headless/README.md

 - `Ryzen 3 1300X`
 - `Gigabyte A320M-S2H`

+The image used was `Debian 10.4.0 amd64 netinst`.

 # Debian headless/remote installation

 I wanted to do a headless installation for a server – i.e. without any keyboard